parente/tott/doc/sessions/cli.rst

   cd etherpad-lite
   bin/run.sh &

 Wait a bit.
 When the console finally states "You can access your Etherpad-Lite instance at http://0.0.0.0:9001/", visit http://192.168.33.10:9001 in your web browser.
 Enter a pad name.
 Click new pad and enter some text.
+(Bonus: What happens when you try to access 0.0.0.0?
+What is 0.0.0.0?
+Why does it tell you this?)

 The ampersand (&) on the last command you entered tells bash to run the command in the background.
 Control over the terminal returns to you immediately and the command continues to run in the background.
 Enter ``ls`` in the console to prove it.